hasibhaque07/Blog-App/README.md

-This is a blog app I am working on.
+This is a blog app I have been working on.
 For front-end I have used React and For backend express.js is used.